Lowest Taxes in Europe

 How to become a tax resident in an EU country

-Tax residency in a European country can be obtained by persons permanently residing in the territory of the country, accordingly, for this purpose the applicant needs to obtain a residence permit or passport of such jurisdiction.
-This can be done through one of the available migration programmes.
+Tax residency in a European country can be granted to persons permanently residing in the territory of that country.
+In this respect, for such purposes, the applicant needs to obtain a residence permit or passport of such jurisdiction.
+This can be accomplished through one of the available migration programmes.

 Lowest corporate tax in Europe

-Individuals pay the most tax in Denmark, France and Austria, while the lowest income tax rates in Europe are in Hungary, Estonia and the Czech Republic.
+The people pay the most tax in Denmark, France and Austria; the lowest income tax rates in Europe are imposed in Hungary, Estonia and the Czech Republic.

 Payment of taxes